 This post offers five different investment strategies for leaseholders looking to add value to their flat – without selling.
 Over the last year or so we’ve seen more and more of our leaseholder clientschoosing to sit tight, not sell, and instead sweat their existing property asset.
 Here’s our list of the five most popular ways leaseholders are investing in their own homes to add value.

 Before we move on to adding value to your flat let’s just spend a moment understanding the housing market.
 I do this not because I want to waste your time but because it will help rationalise my investment tips.

 Right now mortgages are cheap.
 But to unlock these fabulous deals requires a massive deposit.
-Usually north of 25%.
+Usually north of 25 per cent.
 So on a £200,000 flat you need £50,000.
 Yep – me neither.
 High deposits are a key factor in explaining why the housing market has been flat for the last few years.
-The situation is steadily improving; you can now get a mortgage with just a 5% deposit but the deals are much less attractive.
+The situation is steadily improving; you can now get a mortgage with just a 5 per cent deposit but the deals are much less attractive.

 How Do You Add Value To Your Flat?

 What can a leaseholder do to sweat their property assets?
 Most people haven’t got £50k as a deposit for a great mortgage deal but many have a few thousand which they can spend wisely to add value.

 Five Sure Fire Ways To Add Value To Your Flat

 1. Extend Your Lease

 When your lease term runs out your lovely flat is handed back to the landlord.
 And you get nothing.
 But there is statutory legislation that gives you the right to extend (by 90 years) at any time.
 Or you can negotiate a lease extension with the freeholder.
 Nine times out of ten the cost of extending your lease is outweighed by the additional value added.